juniorsundarCasual/TGT/vault/volume-4.chapter-295.md

 I will not be ashamed to say "I know not," nor will I fail to call in my colleagues when the skills of another are needed for a patient's recovery.

 I will respect the privacy of my patients, for their problems are not disclosed to me that the world may know.
 Most especially must I tread with care in matters of life and death.
 If it is given me to save a life, all thanks.
 But it may also be within my power to take a life; this awesome responsibility must be faced with great humbleness and awareness of my own frailty.
-Above all, I must not play at God.
+Above all, I do not have the right to judge the value of a human life.

 I will remember that I do not treat a fever chart, a cancerous growth, but a sick human being, whose illness may affect the person's family and economic stability.
 My responsibility includes these related problems, if I am to care adequately for the sick.